wpilibsuite/frc-docs/source/docs/software/vision-processing/wpilibpi/the-raspberry-pi-frc-console.rst

 The rPI network settings have options to connect to the PI:

 -   DHCP - the default name resolution usually used by the roboRIO.
-The default name is raspberry.local.
+The default name is wpilibpi.local.
 -   Static - where a fixed IP address, network mask, and router settings are filled in explicitly
 -   DHCP with Static Fallback - DHCP with Static Fallback - the PI will try to get an IP address via DHCP, but if it can't find a
     DHCP server, it will use the provided static IP address and parameters